justin2004/weblog/intuitive_graph_viz/README.md

 This is just a first step.

 This approach only involves iconic symbols for types of things and relationships between those things.
-I show this to my son and he talked through what he thought it was representing and he got many of the ideas right.
+I showed this to my son and he talked through what he thought it was representing and he got many of the ideas right.

 I think subsequent rendering steps would involve making using of arrangement, orientation, proximity, and size.